Sunday, May 17, 2026

 3. Migration Scope & Workloads

-This helps you bucket the migration into manageable "waves."
+Sorts the migration bucket into manageable "waves."

 • Asset Inventory: